Before bringing this large, wild-looking cat into their homes, a lot of owners first ask, can Maine Coons be house cats?

 Indoor cats can’t always stretch their legs the way they need to.

-Maine Coons are athletic cats that need lots of exercise, and if those exercise requirements aren’t met, it can lead to obesity, heart disease, and other complications.
+Maine Coons are athletic cats that need lots of exercises, and if those exercise requirements aren’t met, it can lead to obesity, heart disease, and other complications.

 These are the top 7 Maine Coon health problems to watch out for.